1. Accept Your Offer

 Book your visit today.
 We can’t wait to meet you!

-A personalized campus visit will show you TMU in all of its wonderful dimensions during the semester.
-You’ll experience the energy of our classrooms, hear the power of our chapel service, interact with current students, and meet with the right staff members to have your questions answered.
+A personalized campus visit during the semester will give you a chance to experience TMU in all its wonderful dimensions.
+You’ll experience the energy of our classrooms, hear the power of our chapel service, interact with current students, and meet with the right staff members to answer your questions.

-Pre-Registration When you pre-register, you complete details and forms to ensure you’re ready to go for the next steps.
-This includes health insurance, emergency contact information, billing plan options, and other details.
-You can pre-register starting March 10, 2023.
+Pre-Registration When you pre-register, you complete details and forms to ensure you’re ready for the next steps.
+This includes health insurance information, emergency contact details, billing plan options, and other relevant details.

-Week of Welcome (WOW) is August 19-24, 2023.
-Incoming students can find details, including the pre-wow checklist, health forms, waivers, vehicle registration, and more here on the Fall WOW page; students starting in the Spring semester see details on the Spring WOW page:
+The Week of Welcome (WOW) for incoming Fall 2026 students is scheduled for August 2026.
+Incoming students can find details, including the pre-wow checklist, health forms, waivers, vehicle registration, and more, here on the Fall WOW page; students starting in the Spring semester see details on the Spring WOW page:

 FALL WOW